About this podcast

-Featured as “new and noteworthy” on iTunes and included on NPR's The Big Listen, this mother-daughter duo also brings you advice from guest experts including couples therapist Esther Perel; dating historian Moira Weigel; actress Michaela Watkins; and NPR's The Kitchen Sisters, as well as crisis counselors, authors, and wise creative professionals of all sorts.
+Featured as “new and noteworthy” on Apple Podcasts and included on NPR's The Big Listen, this mother-daughter duo also brings you advice from guest experts including couples therapist Esther Perel; dating historian Moira Weigel; actress Michaela Watkins; and NPR's The Kitchen Sisters, as well as crisis counselors, authors, and wise creative professionals of all sorts.
 As the blog, Constant Listener writes: "The high-wire act of creating a show that is as insightful as it is entertaining is no small feat, but this mother-daughter pair pull it off with seeming ease."

 Ask Momma B whatever you like because, as Momma B says, “The only problems are the ones we can’t talk about!”